AI Literacy Training for New Zealand Organisations

 AI Literacy Training Built Around New Zealand's Compliance Landscape

-Every programme integrates the regulatory frameworks your people actually need to understand: Privacy Act 2020, Public Service AI Framework, Treaty obligations, OECD AI Principles, and sector-specific requirements.
+Every programme integrates the governance frameworks your people actually need to understand: Privacy Act 2020, Public Service AI Framework, Treaty of Waitangi obligations, OECD AI Principles, and sector-specific requirements from the FMA, RBNZ, and Health Information Privacy Code.
+Our consultants design solutions that enable responsible innovation across your entire team.

 NZ Regulatory Content Only